-What are the types of dental cracks and fractures?
+What are the types of craze lines teeth?

 People often struggle to differentiate between different types and severities of dental cracks, chips, and fractures.
 Admittedly, these terms seem pretty similar, but they constitute different levels of seriousness.
-A simple craze line doesn’t constitute a dental emergency, but a vertical root fracture or fractured cusp may constitute a dental emergency.
+A simple craze lines teeth don’t constitute a dental emergency, but a vertical root fracture or fractured cusp may constitute a dental emergency.
 As such, to determine whether your cracked tooth is an emergency, you must familiarize yourself with the different types of cracked teeth.

 The following are the different types of dental cracks, chips, and fractures: